Shivanaik11/drop/README.md

 1. **User Setup:**
    - Users visit [dropdashboard.vercel.app](https://dropdashboard.vercel.app) to learn about the device and its operation.
-   - A user-friendly interface provides detailed instructions and technical specifications for setup and use.

 2. **Water Input:**
    - The device accepts saltwater or brackish water as input.